-- 1) The spillage monitoring system must not be adjusted by the installer. - 2) The spillage monitoring system must not be put out of operation. - 3) When the spillage monitoring system is exchanged only a complete original manufacturers part may be fitted.
+- 1.9.1 The spillage monitoring system must not be adjusted by the installer. - 1.9.2 The spillage monitoring system must not be put out of operation. - 1.9.3 When the spillage monitoring system is exchanged only a complete original manufacturers part may be fitted.
+It is not possible to replace individual parts on the pilot system on this appliance, only a complete pilot assembly (including the thermocouple) may be fitted.